hendricd/ManagedIframe/README.md

 MIF \< 4.1 (1.\*, 2.\*)
 -------------
-Legacy releases of the ManagedIframe series have NOT YET been moved here from code.google a this time.
+Legacy releases of the ManagedIframe series have NOT YET been moved here from code.google at this time.
 Versions 1.\* and 2.\* will be migrated to GIT from code.google during this process.

 MIF 4.1